Bashirkazimi/agile-submission-2021/README.md

 python3 predict_sliding.py --output_shp_file=vector.shp --input_dtm=test_dtm.tif
 ```

-It runs the trained model on the `test_dtm.tif` raster file and saves the predictions into `vector.shp` vector file.
+It runs the trained model on the `test_dtm.tif` raster file and saves the predictions into `vector.shp` vector file in the corresponding `files` folder.

+The above commands are run using the default arguments/parameters.
+Further details of parameters for training, validation and testing experiments are including in the `config.py` file for each experiment.